Lab 99 Web Design

 Over-Riding the Default Settings

-So you only need to use these conditional tags if you want to over–ride the default setting and generate separate HTML pages to display individual articles.
+So you only need to use the conditional tags if you want to over-ride the default setting and generate separate HTML pages to display individual articles.

 Article and Article_Custom Tags

-You may also want to over–ride the default setting so that a Textpattern page displays part of an article that has been assigned to a different section.
-To do this, use this tag:
+You may also want to over-ride the default setting in another way, so that a Textpattern page displays part or all of an article that has been assigned to a different section.
+To do so, this is the tag to use:

 <txp:article_custom />